junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Dean."
 Cas is answering his call.
 But he can't pin his sound.

 "Where are you?"
 Dean can't help glancing around.
 But the closer he looks, the more confused he gets.
 His brain can't make sense of the shapes and figures his eyes receives, light and shade shift like looking through kaleidoscope.
-He catches sight of a blue loose thread, a button, a feather, then something glittering metal.
+He catches sight of a blue loose thread, a button, a feather, then something glittering metallic.
 Then an eye, floating, blinking, staring at him, not connected to a body.
 Blue.

 What is this, space dumpster in some horror movie? *Interstellar* but B-rated version?
 Dean muses, more taken aback than dread.